Challenger concedes to Tucson City Council member Lane Santa Cruz in primary

-Lane Santa Cruz is poised to advance to Tucson’s general election for Ward 1’s Tucson City Council seat, according to unofficial vote tallies released Tuesday night.
+Lane Santa Cruz will advance to Tucson’s general election for Ward 1’s Tucson City Council seat after winning her Democratic primary Tuesday.

-Santa Cruz was leading in the Democratic Party primary election with 63% of voter approval, while challenger Miguel Ortega had 37% of the vote, unofficial results show.
+Challenger Michael Ortega conceded to Santa Cruz, who was leading in the Democratic Party primary election with 63% of voter approval to his 37% of the vote, in unofficial vote tallies.

 Santa Cruz, the incumbent, is seeking a second term representing Ward 1 on the City Council.
 Ortega is a counselor for the American Lung Association.